-The Field Center is located in what is now known as Rockingham/Bellows Falls Vermont near the village of Bellows Falls/ Kitchee Pontegu [Sokoki-Abenaki Band + Pannacock territories] also known as Wantastegok, the Place of the River Where Things Are Lost
+The Field Center is located in what is now known as the Town of Rockingham, Vermont near the village of Bellows Falls/Kchi Pôntegok (Great Falls) about 30 miles upriver from Brattleboro/Wantastegok (At the River Where Something Is Lost).

-It is home to 50 acres of forest rising up from the banks of the Williams River and is used by bobcat, coyote, bear, moose, frog, deer, rabbit, fox, turkey, porcupine, hawk, eagle, weasel, owl, beaver, opossum, skunk and vast communities of animals, plants and trees.
+It is home to 50 acres of forest rising up from the banks of the Williams River and is used by bobcat, coyote, bear, moose, frog, deer, rabbit, fox, turkey, porcupine, hawk, eagle, weasel, owl, beaver, opossum, skunk and vast communities of non-human beings.

-We also strongly encourage you to seek out and connect with the indigenous communities around you as a practice, regardless of where you live, to learn about them and to listen to them and to support them.
-Engaging with, amplifying, and prioritizing voices from North American Indigenous and First Nations people is an essential part of the ongoing reconciliation and healing work that is necessary in these Lands.
+We also strongly encourage you to seek out and connect with Indigenous communities around you as a practice - regardless of where you live - to learn about them and to listen to and support them.
+Engaging with, amplifying, and prioritizing voices from Indigenous and First Nations people is an essential part of the ongoing reconciliation and healing work that is necessary in these Lands.

-Here is a map to help you find and acknowledge the tribes in your area NOTE: please contact local nations to verify
+HERE IS A MAP to help you find and acknowledge the tribes in your area NOTE: please contact local nations to verify

-We work to remember the true histories and realities of the spaces and places we live and work in and to integrate these truths, no matter how painful and to acknowledge our complicity and our power in making positive change.
-We are currently in the process of constructing a permanent, physical land acknowledgement at the field center.
+We resolve to learn and honor the true histories and realities of the spaces and places in which we live and work, and to integrate these truths into our own perspectives - no matter how painful - and to acknowledge our complicity and our power in making positive change through our decisions.
+We are currently in the process of constructing a permanent, physical land acknowledgement at the Field Center.